-Megan Smith is an award-winning entrepreneur, engineer, and tech evangelist.
-She recently created shift7, a company driving tech-forward innovation for faster, scaled impact.
-Smith served as the third U.S. chief technology officer from 2014-2017 helping President Obama and his teams harness the power of data, innovation and technology on behalf of the nation.
-Smith recruited top tech talent to serve across government collaborating on pressing issues, from data science, AI and open source, to inclusive economic growth and criminal justice reform.
-Her teams focused on broad capacity building by co-creating all-hands-on-deck initiatives, including the public-private program TechHire, the Computer Science for All initiative, and the Image of STEM campaigns.
+Megan Smith is an award-winning entrepreneur, engineer and tech evangelist.
+She co-founded shift7, a company driving tech-forward innovation for faster, scaled impact. shift7 works in partnership on systemic economic, social and environmental challenges by scouting and scaling promising solutions and solution-makers, connecting and collaborating with communities of practice and co-creating inclusive media.
+Megan served as the third U.S. Chief Technology Officer from 2014-2017 helping President Obama and his teams harness the power of data, innovation and technology on behalf of the nation.
+Megan recruited top tech talent to serve across government collaborating on pressing issues, from data science, AI and open source, to inclusive economic growth and criminal justice reform.
+Her teams focused on broad capacity building by co-creating all-hands-on-deck initiatives, including the public-private program TechHire, the Computer Science for All initiative and the Image of STEM campaigns.

-Smith was vice president at Google for eleven years leading new business development where she managed early-stage partnerships, pilot explorations and technology licensing across the global engineering and product teams; she led acquisitions of Google Earth, Maps, and Picasa; and later was a VP at Google[x] where she co-created SolveForX and Women Techmakers.
-Earlier, Smith served as CEO of PlanetOut, worked on early smartphone technologies at General Magic and at Apple Japan.
-Smith is an advisor to the MIT Media Lab, Vital Voices, Thinkof-Us, the Malala Fund, which she co-founded and is a member of the National Academy of Engineering.
+Megan was vice president at Google for 11 years leading new business development where she managed early-stage partnerships, pilot explorations and technology licensing across the global engineering and product teams; she led acquisitions of Google Earth, Maps and Picasa; led the Google.org transition to increase engineering adding Google Crisis Response, GoogleforNonProfits, Earth Outreach/Engine; and later was a VP at Google[x] where she co-created SolveForX and Women Techmakers.
+Earlier, Megan served as CEO of PlanetOut, worked on early smartphone technologies at General Magic and at Apple Japan.
+Smith is an advisor to the MIT Media Lab, Vital Voices, Thinkof-Us, LA Olympics 2028, the Malala Fund, which she co-founded, and is a member of the Council on Foreign Relations and the National Academy of Engineering.
+She was selected as a World Economic Forum Technology Pioneer.
 She holds bachelor’s and master’s degrees in mechanical engineering from MIT, where she serves on the board as a life member.
-She completed her master’s thesis work at the MIT Media Lab.

 Watch Megan at the 2019 MAKERS Conference: